Warning About a Loan Scam!! Read Carefully

 What Do I Do if a Debt Consolidation Scammer Has Contacted Me?

 If you have been contacted by someone claiming to work for Golden Financial Services who does not really work for us, please let us know.
-Give us the details on how they contacted you, what they said, and what they wanted from you.
-Send an e-mail to email@example.com so we can follow up with you and the proper authorities.
+Please give us the details on how they contacted you, what they said, and what they wanted from you.
+Send an e-mail to firstname.lastname@example.org so we can follow up with you and the proper authorities.

-Due to the industry-leading methods and network of programs at Golden Financial Services, we can assist clients with credit card, personal loans, medical debt, deficiencies from repossessions, federal and private student loans, and credit restoration.
+Due to the industry-leading methods and network of programs at Golden Financial Services, we can assist clients with a credit card, personal loans, medical debt, deficiencies from repossessions, federal and private student loans, and credit restoration.

 Call 866-376-9846 to consult with an IAPDA certified counselor about the best debt relief process available in your state to meet your specific needs.